 How Do You Clean Carrots Before Juicing

-Homegrown, farmers markets or organic carrots are different, the ones that are covered in dirt, those need some extra cleaning so you’ll need a brush to scrub them down to make sure you’ve got every last piece of dirt off.
+Homegrown, farmers markets or organic carrots are different, the ones that are covered in dirt, those need some extra cleaning so you’ll need a vegetable brush to scrub them down to make sure you’ve got every last piece of dirt off.
 This is what can make you sick because the dirt is what carries the germs and dangers that can lead to you getting sick.
 You can use a vegetable brush for this but as long as you’re giving them a good scrub with something you’ll be fine.

 Some people make washing solutions for cleaning their vegetables, made from different kinds of vinegar but to me, this is just overkill.
-A good cold water wash will clean anything particularly nasty off and anything left over will be dealt with in the body.
+A good cold running water wash will clean anything particularly nasty off and anything left over will be dealt with in the body.
 We’re pretty resilient after all!

 Are Unpeeled Carrots Healthier?

-Almost certainly not, as I said before carrot skin has some lovely nutrients in it the same as in the rest of carrots, good sources of beta-carotene, vitamin A, vitamin C, Vitamin K, Potassium, and vitamin B6.
+Almost certainly not, as I said before peeled carrot skin has some lovely nutrients in it the same as in the rest of carrots, good sources of beta-carotene, vitamin A, vitamin C, Vitamin K, Potassium, and vitamin B6.

 How Much Carrot Juice Can You Drink A Day?